 Goes right back to horrific if you consider what was the sequence of events that led to the conclusion that an orphan was the solution?

 Handsome Ransom.
 The entire episode is nothing but crossing the line twice.
 Perhaps the most notable example would be when the Monarch puts on the Wonder Boy outfit and tells Captain Sunshine he can fuck Wonder Boy and his greatest enemy at the same time.

-In American Dad! a counter was made saying 100 characters would die for their 100th episode.
+A counter was made saying 100 characters would die for their 100th episode.
 It actually goes a while without anyone dying until Stan blows the legs off a dog just to see which one has a tracking chip that's also an explosive, which at first is in bad taste until he comes out saying he helped the dog and it will be okay, only to have the counter show its first death.
 Another example came later in the episode, when an entire bus full of minor characters falls off a cliff.
 Announcing that a hundred recurring characters are going to die over the course of one episode seems like a cheap ratings ploy, but to actually kill dozens of them in a single fiery explosion is just too over-the-top to be tragic.

 In one episode of Robotomy, the main characters join the "Sunshine Class", a group over-emotional robots who are treated like mentally-challenged children, in order to skip out on a test.
 The second line crossing is when the teacher of the class reveals that her real job is to kill the over-emotional robots by launching them all into the sun.